Microsoft Recommended Tips for Delivering an Effective Presentation

 4. Use bullet points

 Instead of long sentences and big, dull blocks of text, cut up your ideas into bullet points and use clear, concise phrases to get your message across.
+However, in some cases bullet points are not recommended, and it is better to look for alternatives to traditional bullet points in presentations either using block lists or text blocks.

 5. Make use of relevant graphics